cherryman/cherryman.github.io/content/posts/draft_rust.md

 documented on what the actual performance impact of always enabling backtraces even is!

-the appriach i've found that seems to work best is a combination of the `tracing` crate with the `instrument` macro, combined with the `err` keyword, which will log if a given function returns an error. combined with rust's `backtrace` feature, this allows
+the approach i've found that seems to work best is a combination of the `tracing` crate with the `instrument` macro, combined with the `err` keyword, which will log if a given function returns an error. combined with rust's `backtrace` feature, this allows